-On the Southern Site, a major office building at 130 Liberty Street with plazas, a parking lot and an adjacent small church would be replaced with a major new open space (Liberty Park) along Liberty Street, a new church, and ground-level retail uses at the south end, creating a more inviting environment at the southern portion of the Project Site.
-In addition, a garage for tour buses would be provided under the Southern Site, or possibly, below grade on the WTC Site.
+On the Southern Site, a major office building at 130 Liberty Street with plazas and a parking lot with a small church in it would be replaced with a major new open space (Liberty Park South and Liberty Park North) along Liberty Street, a new church, and ground-level retail uses at the south end, creating a more inviting environment at the southern portion of the Project Site.
+In addition, a garage for tour buses would be provided under the Southern Site, below-grade at Site 26 or, possibly, below-grade on the WTC Site.
 The garage would remove many of the waiting buses parked or idling on area streets, as they did before September 11.